Hiking the Calanques de Cassis in Easy Way

 Calanque de Port-Pin

-Shortly before we reached the small beach, the rocky trail turns to be stone stairs that go down to the beach.
-There was a trail to the Calanque de Port Pin peninsular.
-However, the area was closed to the public.
-So, we followed the path descending toward the sea.
-After a 30-minute walk, we finally arrived at the Calanque de Port-Pin.
+As we approached the small beach, the rocky trail seamlessly transformed into stone stairs leading down to the shore.
+Although a trail to the Calanque de Port Pin peninsular existed, it was unfortunately closed to the public.
+Therefore, we continued our descent towards the sea, and after a 30-minute walk, we reached the idyllic Calanque de Port-Pin.

-The small inlet boasts a mini sand beach.
-Depending on the daylight, the water here has emerald or turquoise colour.
-It was a perfect place for swimming after hiking in the high summer.
-This area is also super for water sports.
-Visitors can rent a kayak or boat to discover the Calanques National Park.
+This charming inlet boasts a miniature sandy beach, and depending on the daylight, the water exhibits hues ranging from emerald to turquoise.
+It proved to be an ideal spot for a refreshing swim, especially in the height of summer, and also offers fantastic opportunities for water sports.
+Visitors can rent a kayak or boat to explore the Calanques National Park.

-After short relaxation at the small beach, we tried to walk back to the Calanque de Port Miou via another trail at a lower level along the inlet.
-But there was warning information about the path.
-So, we walked the same track back to the Calanque de Port Miou.
+After a brief relaxation on the small beach, we tried walking back to Calanque de Port Miou via an alternative trail at a lower level along the inlet.
+However, a warning sign about the path prompted caution, leading us to retrace our steps along the same track back to Calanque de Port Miou.

 Calanque view